ThFriedrich/riCOM_cpp/Readme.md

 [![BUILD](https://github.com/ThFriedrich/riCOM_cpp/actions/workflows/build.yml/badge.svg)](https://github.com/ThFriedrich/riCOM_cpp/blob/master/.github/workflows/build.yml)
 [![License: GPL3](https://img.shields.io/badge/License-GPL3-brightgreen.svg)](https://opensource.org/licenses/GPL-3.0)

+This repository contains the C++ implementation of the riCOM (Real Time Centre Of Mass) algorithm for 4D Scanning electron microscopy as described in [this preprint](https://arxiv.org/abs/2112.04442).
+At this point it is compatible with .mib files (Quantum Detectors Merlin) and .t3p (Timepix camera) data and can be run in live mode with the Merlin camera.
 # Installation
 - Just download the precompiled executable for your system from the artefacts of the automated compilation run from the Repositories "Actions" Tab, for example [here](https://github.com/ThFriedrich/riCOM_cpp/actions/runs/1365246924)!
+The Windows version includes additional libraries, which need be kept in the same folder as the executable.
+Linux requires SDL2 and FFTW3 libraries on your system (see below).
 - Alternatively build from source as outlined below.
 Make sure you clone the repository including submodules: ```git clone --recurse-submodules -j2 git@github.com:ThFriedrich/riCOM_cpp.git```
 - The project uses features of C++ standard 17.
 You may need appropriate compilers and libraries.